- Backordering: What It Is And How To Do It Right

 Historically, brands used spreadsheets to forecast demand.
 They'd plug-in data that was already outdated.
 Then, they'd predict demand for a specific moment in time (again, outdated), then wash and repeat.
 The whole process was tedious and time-consuming.
-And the question brands had to ask wasn't if the forecast was off but by how much ?
+And the question brands had to ask wasn't if the inventory forecast in Excel was off but by how much ?

 Cogsy's demand forecasting tool uses real-time information from the tools your brand relies on to automate this task.
 As a result, these forecasts provide radically more accurate insights into how much inventory you need to order and when.

 For one, this forecast provides insights into what a reasonable MOQ looks like from your customer's perspective.
 For example, if most people buy two items from your store on average, they might not respond well to a six-item MOQ.